 On the other hand Vodacom joined with the Commercial Bank of Africa Ltd to provide mobile banking for the poor people.
 What they get a share of any interest paid on loans to its customers.

-Any M-Pawa customer can go to the agent and pay the money to him and in return he will provide a code which the customer will punch it using the dial pad and the wireless carrier texts the agent to confirm the transaction.
+Further more, any M-Pawa customer can go to the agent and pay the money to him.
+In return he will provide a code which the customer will punch it using the dial pad.
+The wireless carrier texts the agent to confirm the transaction.

 Tigo offers Tigo Pesa which is accessed by nearly 3.5 million users.